-But what we have is not an ending, but a beginning.
-This is the most pivotal moment and point of the whole Christ story.
-This is the moment when the disciples are transformed into the apostles (literally, "sent back" or "sent against" or "sent out").
+However, what we have here is not an ending, but a beginning.
+In this pivotal moment of the Christ story the disciples are transformed into the apostles (literally, "sent back" or "sent against" or "sent out").
 This is that moment when they had to start to come to terms with the fact that their belief in Jesus was not just a "Hosanna" kind of joy ride, but that they had committed their entire life to him.
+Jesus was touched by Thomas' faith, but Thomas was also touched by faith.
 Thomas may well have been the first to see clearly the depth of and the significance of what believing in the resurrection of Jesus might entail, namely a life-giving and life-long commitment.

-In our 21^{st} Century, highly-independent mind set that sounds a bit like a life sentence in prison, doesn't it - committing one's whole life entirely to Jesus.
-But these encounters with the risen Christ were for the disciples, and for us, not the end of the story but just the momentous beginning of a lifelong story.
+In our 21st Century, highly-independent mind set that sounds a bit like a life sentence in prison, doesn't it - committing one's whole life entirely to Jesus.
+But these encounters with the risen Christ were for the disciples, and for us, not the end of the story but just the momentous beginning of a life-long story.
 "That you may believe ... and that you may have life".
 That is not a summary of what had happened, it is a statement of purpose of what will happen.

 It's amazing, and somewhat discouraging, to see how a large part of the church has lost sight of what Thomas and the other disciples saw.
 Somehow many drifted into a misunderstanding that being a follower of Christ, a Christian, was about institutions, or organization, or rigid patterns of obedience, or membership.
-Many thought, and still think, that being a Christian was a kind of status that could be claimed or conferred.
+Many thought, and many still think that being a Christian is a kind of status that could be claimed or conferred.
 It's hard to believe such a church could continue to live, and many don't.

-There are different approaches to responding in faith that have becomes recognized as a way of recapturing the faith of the disciples and the early church.
+There are different approaches to responding in faith that have become recognized as a way of recapturing the faith of the disciples and the early church.
 Those 'new' understandings are called, among other things, the "missional church" movement, and the term comes from a deliberate attempt to recapture the word 'mission'.
 At the heart of this approach is an understanding that each congregation has a mission, is being called by God to a particular ministry or set of ministries in Christ's name.
 Key to this approach is a related understanding that we need to also recapture the concept of what being a disciple of Christ entails.